Mukhosh Movie Review: Birsa Dasgupta And Anirban Bhattacharya's Second Collaboration After Bibaho Obhijaan

 The psychological thriller Mukhosh is the remake of director Midhun Manuel Thomas’s Malayalam movie “Anjaam Pathiraa”.

-What was good about the movie Mukhosh?
+What was good about this film?

 People are visiting cinema halls again after a long time which is a huge gain.
 Anirban Bhattacharya’s outstanding performance, Birsa Dasgupta’s direction, Subhankar Bhar’s cinematography, and Nabarun Bose’s background score are the highlights of “Mukhosh”.